 But what does romance mean to others?
-For some it is traditional, bound in the history of the word.
+For some, it is traditional, bound in the word’s history.
 Originally of Latin origin, ‘romanicus’.
 It was often associated with chivalry.
-Chivalry had its origins in Knighthood and was a social code for how to behave.
+Chivalry originated in Knighthood and was a social code for how to behave.
 It was not to do with love.
-The modern day version of chivalry would be to hold a door open for someone.
+The modern-day version of chivalry would be to hold a door open for someone.
 Recently a man did this for me.
-I said thank-you.
-It was in a highly political work environment.
+I said thank you.
+It was in a work environment.
 He then looked at me and apologised.
 I know you can open your own door he says.
-I respond with mmm…as I’m not sure what to say.
+I respond with mmm…as I am not sure what to say.
 I don’t know him well.
-He then tells me he’s old fashioned and he doesn’t know what to call himself anymore.
+He then tells me he’s old-fashioned and doesn’t know what to call himself anymore.
 He suggests he’s a ‘doorman’.
 It makes me laugh.
 He looks embarrassed.
 I shouldn’t have laughed.
-So, we live in confusing times.
-Chivalry still exists today but the narrative around romance has largely moved away from it.
+And at that moment, I thought to call him a gentleman, but I didn’t.
+I just kept quiet.
+We live in confusing times.
+Chivalry still exists today, but the narrative around romance has largely moved away from it.

 A romantic recollection

-Many years ago, whilst on holiday we visited an art show with our four children.
+Many years ago, whilst living in France we visited an art show with our four children.
 Part of the show was interactive, and children could complete a piece of pottery.
 Whilst I was supervising our children my love made me a little clay heart, about one inch in diameter.
 It was a very happy time in our lives.
 I carried the heart in my purse for many years.
 I loved seeing it.
 Life became difficult, but each time I pulled out my purse I would see the heart and it would sustain me.
 And then, at the worst possible time; for no apparent reason the heart split in two.
 I was very upset.
 I held the two pieces out on my hand for my love to inspect when he got home from work that night.
 And I just stared at him, my heart was broken.
 He didn’t say anything, for there were no words.
-And then I put half of the heart in my dresser and I left the other half in my purse.
-After a few months it didn’t look so much like half a heart anymore, this worried me.
-It was getting smaller and had a little chip.
-So, I placed it in the dresser too.
-Both pieces in a special box with daisies on top.
-I felt sad at that time.
-My sadness passed as everything passes, except love, that is a veil cast on eternity.
-I look in the box periodically to make sure both halves are in there; united.
-The crumbling clay…we are fragmented together.
-The romance.